MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityCarbonDataModel/WasteGeneratedInOperations.md

 ---
-title: WasteGeneratedInOperations in Cloud for Sustainability carbon data model - Common Data Model | Microsoft Docs
+title: WasteGeneratedInOperations in Cloud for Sustainability carbon data model
 description: Entity for waste generated in operations, including disposal and treatment of waste generated.
 author: cdm-publisher
 ms.service: common-data-model